 The ideal frequency to post to social media

 Once you have the general framework for the content you’ll plan, the next step is to figure out the ideal frequency for your posts.
-Your schedule figures to be unique based on your specific audience.
-That being said, there’s been some neat research on frequency that might give you a place to start.
+Your schedule figures to be unique based on your target audience.
+That being said, it's all about having a consistent posting scheduling that is manageable for you to keep up with.

 What events do you have planned for the coming year?

 Which launches might you be aiming for?
 (You’re likely to add a few to this list, too, as the year goes on.)